amilaabeyrathne/TinyNote/README.md

 ## Observability

 The API exports custom OpenTelemetry metrics (defined in `TinyNote.Api/Metrics/TinyNoteMetrics.cs`) alongside standard ASP.NET Core and .NET runtime metrics.
 In AWS, the ADOT Collector sidecar service receives these over OTLP HTTP (`collector.tinynote.local:4318`) and writes them to the `/aws/otel/tinynote-metrics` CloudWatch log group using the EMF format, making them queryable as CloudWatch metrics under the `TinyNote` namespace.
+Metrics only, there is no tracing added up to this point.

 ## Assumptions